 Quick payback periods make solar even more affordable

 As soon as your new solar panel system is live and producing energy, you will begin reducing or eliminating your electric bills.
 After a certain number of years, you will break even on your solar investment and will have saved the amount of money you spent upfront on solar by lowering your electric bills.
 This is known as your payback period, and it is a powerful indicator of the financial benefit of installing solar.

-The average payback period for solar in the U.S. is between 6 and 8 years.
+The average payback period for solar in the U.S. is about 8 years.
 The length of your payback period is dependent on factors like upfront price and local electricity rates.
 How does this translate to making solar more affordable?
 As a general rule, solar energy systems last 25 to 30 years.
 This means that after the payback period has been reached, an average solar installation will earn you money for about 20 years.
 This is important – installing solar will end up being significantly net positive when it comes to money in your pocket.
 Instead of paying your utility for electricity, you will generate most or all of your home energy for free.
 Once the payback period is reached, solar is no longer just affordable – it is profitable.

 To get a feel for what your payback period and savings could be with solar, check out our Solar Calculator for a free analysis of a potential solar project on your property.